MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Configure the list of domains for which the password manager User Interface (UI) for Save and Fill will be disabled.** Use the [PasswordManagerBlocklist](/deployedge/microsoft-edge-policies#passwordmanagerblocklist) policy to configure the list of domains (HTTP/HTTPS schemas and hostnames only) where Microsoft Edge should disable the password manager.
 This means that Save and Fill workflows will be disabled, which ensures that passwords for those websites can’t be saved or auto filled into web forms.

-- **Update extensions to the Microsoft Edge Add-ons store using API's in Public Preview.** You can integrate these API's directly into your build pipeline, and publish package updates to the Microsoft Edge Add-on website.
+- **Update extensions to the Microsoft Edge Add-ons store using API's (in public preview).** You can integrate these API's directly into your build pipeline, and publish package updates to the Microsoft Edge Add-on website.
 To learn more, see [Using the Microsoft Edge Add-ons API (in private preview)](/microsoft-edge/extensions-chromium/publish/api/using-addons-api)

 ### Policy updates